nats-io/nats-architecture-and-design/adr/ADR-50.md

 To support both we add the `Nats-Batch-Gap` header with values `ok` or `fail`.
 The default for this header is `fail` when it is not set for a batch.
 Invalid values must result in a batch abandon error.

-When `ok` the server will upon detecting a gap immediately send a `BatchFlowAck` with the `LastSequence` and `CurrentSequence` values set allowing clients to detect the gaps.
+When `ok` the server will, upon detecting a gap, immediately send a `BatchFlowAck` with the `LastSequence` and `CurrentSequence` values set allowing clients to detect the gaps.

 When `fail` the server will abandon the batch and send the final ack back with `BatchSize` set to the last received sequence before the gap.